r-halim/TicTacToe-SQ/README.md

 Software Quality; Assignment 1

+## Table of Contents
+1. TicTacToe folder (containing 3 java classes in src/Game)
+2. Game demo.mkv (video of running the game)
+3. Report.pdf (containing documentations and explaination of the project)
+4. Test Cases.mkv (video of running the automated tests)

 ## Instructions to run game
 1. Create a java project (Making sure Java 1.8 is included)